 No matter the future’s uncertainty about students and teachers returning to school, it’s important to focus on being positive.
 Specifically, you should create goals for short-term future.

-So with that in mind, here is a list of 9 SMART goal examples for teachers for the 2021 school year and beyond.
+So with that in mind, here is a list of 9 SMART goal examples for teachers for this school year and beyond.

 What You Will Learn

 - Why is it Important for Teachers to Set SMART Goals?

 - 9 SMART Goals Examples for Teachers in 2022

 What are SMART Goals?

 To set proper teaching goals, the goals must be “SMART.”
 But what does that mean?

 SMART goals are well-thought-out and planned objectives that have a high chance of success.

 SMART is a framework acronym that describes how you should set your goals and what your goals should involve.
 There are three distinct types of SMART goals: short-term, long-term, and lifetime goals.
 Set short-term goals for the next three months; long-term goals for your future; and lifetime goals, which are just like long-term goals, but progress in a continuous manner as they are your primary life goals.